About this Course

-The course will be will be facilitated by a team of specialists representing Cap-Net UNDP, REDICA, WaterLex, and UNDP Water Governance Facility at SIWI.
+The course is facilitated by a team of specialists representing Cap-Net UNDP, REDICA, WaterLex, and UNDP Water Governance Facility at SIWI.

 Contents are based in the training manual on Human Rights-Based Approach to Intergrated Water Resources Management, revised version 2017.

-A course coordinator and the virtual campus technical support team will be present for the entire course.
+A course coordinator and the virtual campus technical support team are present for the entire course.

 Ms. Lilliana Arrieta Quesada, REDICA

 Lilliana is the network manager of REDICA, Cap-Net’s partner network for Central America.
 She has facilitated many trainings and authored chapters of several training manuals related to water management.
 Lilliana was a co-author of the Cap-Net training manual on a Human Rights-Based Approach to IWRM.

 Jenny holds a PhD in water management from Linköping University, Sweden, and works as a Programme Manager for SIWI.
 She focuses her research on urban water governance, groundwater self-supply in poor communities, and sustainability in the Indian textiles industry.
 Jenny was a co-author of the Cap-Net Manual on a Human Rights-Based Approach to IWRM.